w3f/Grants-Program/applications/Profond.md

 - For creators, creating a smart contract for their NFTs and tokens is hard.
 Especially in relatively new WASM smart contracts like ink! .
 - For UI developers, blockchain development is too complex.
 Furthermore, each chain has its own complexity.
-- Limited tooling for emerging chains like Polkadot, Sui, Aptos, and Cosmos.
+- Limited tooling for Polkadot and Kusama ecosystem.
 - For emerging chain, we help them create smart contract templates.

 ## Team :busts_in_silhouette: